Generalization of RLVR Using Causal Reasoning as a Testbed: Experiments

 \textbf{Dataset Construction}\quad For each level in $\{\text{association}, \text{intervention}, \text{counterfactual}\}$, we generate a training, development, and test set, consisting of 8000, 2000, and 8000 examples respectively.
 Each example is a query over a parametrized causal graph over 10 binary variables.
 We ensure that the SCMs in training, development and test sets are disjoint.
 Refer to \cref{app:additional_dataset} for more details.

 \textbf{$|V_\text{rel}|$ Distribution}\quad See \cref{fig:difficulty_distribution} (appendix) for histograms of query complexity metric $|V_\text{rel}|$.
-When presenting results, we group examples by ranges of $|V_\text{rel}|$ with the following cutoffs: 1-3 (small), 4-6 (medium), 7-10 (large) for association, 1-2 (small), 3-4 (medium), 5-10 (large) for intervention, and 1-7 (small), 8-15 (medium), 16-30 (large) for counterfactual.\footnote{Twin network graphs \citep{shpitser2012counterfactualstested} increases the number of explicitly represented nodes in $G$.} The complexities are meant to be used within-level and is generally \textit{not} comparable across levels.
+When presenting results, we group examples by ranges of $|V_\text{rel}|$ with the following cutoffs: 1-3 (small), 4-6 (medium), 7-10 (large) for association, 1-2 (small), 3-4 (medium), 5-10 (large) for intervention, and 1-7 (small), 8-15 (medium), 16-30 (large) for counterfactual.
+The complexities are meant to be used within-level and is generally \textit{not} comparable across levels.

 \textbf{Metrics}\quad Given a input $x$ for a language model, its reference solution $p^\star_x$, and a LLM output $y$, we measure its correctness by the following metric based on total variation distance and a format requirement.
-Let $\hat{p}_y$ be a solution extracted from $y$,
+Let $\hat{p}_y$ be a solution extracted from $y$.
+Let $\hat{p}_y$ and $p^\star_x$ be rounded to 0.01,